webnovel

 Perhaps the only way to outsmart someone who could likely sense magic was to use magical means without them in the vicinity, or to not use them at all?

 He needed another idea.
-Looking around the great hall he saw a few Gryffindors sitting at the large table and joking around, but beyond that the only thing of notice was the absolute lack of anything.
+Looking around the great hall he saw a few Gryffindors sitting at the large table and joking around, but beyond that, the only thing of notice was the absolute lack of anything.
 It was the great hall.
-Four large tables, banners, floating candles that weren't lit yet.
-Enchanted ceiling showing some sun and shit, whatever.
+Four large tables, banners and floating candles that weren't lit yet.
+The enchanted ceiling showed some sun and shit, whatever.

 What Harry needed was an invisible string.
 He could tie the letter to it, hook it over a floating candle and then mechanically, without any magic, drop the letter on top of the headmaster while he ate.

-Leaving the Great hall behind him, Harry gathered some materials from the floor, and started transforming them into long pieces of see-through string in an abandoned corner of the castle.
+Leaving the Great Hall behind him, Harry gathered some materials from the floor and started transforming them into long pieces of see-through string in an abandoned corner of the castle.
 It wasn't an easy task creating something so long.
-He eventually figured out that rather than a continuous change it was easier change the piece of wood he was working on piece by piece, until he got a string that was long enough for the purpose.
+He eventually figured out that rather than a continuous change, it was easier to change the piece of wood he was working on piece by piece until he got a string that was long enough for the purpose.
 Having wasted more than an hour, Harry tied the letter to the string and ran back to the great hall, hoping that there was nobody there.

-Thankfully the gods seemed to smile on his attempt and the great hall was empty when he arrived, dinner now being one hour away.
+Thankfully the gods seemed to smile at his attempt and the Great Hall was empty when he arrived, dinner now being one hour away.
 Stretching his telekinesis to the limits Harry looped the invisible string around one of the floating candles, the letter sticking right by it.
 Moving the string showed him that he could lower and heighten the letter at will, and so he sat down for the most nerve-wracking part of the scheme.
 Sitting there before anyone had even arrived, holding the string telekinetically so it wouldn't just slap the letter into some unsuspecting student's face.

-He sat there for half an hour, sweating, before another student even entered the great hall.
+He sat there for half an hour, sweating before another student even entered the great hall.
 The Ravenclaw prefect gave Harry an odd look as he sat down at his own table, cracking open a book.
 This reminded Harry that he could do the same, and so he took out a book of his own and started pretending to read.
-Eventually more and more people joined, upping the decibel level of the room and putting the attention on Harry.
+Eventually, more and more people joined, upping the decibel level and taking the attention off Harry.

 Thankfully the headmaster did arrive eventually, causing Harry to breathe a sigh of relief.
 However, just as he was about to relax, and was watching the head-master amble towards the staff table, someone clapped a hand on his shoulder.

 "What're you doing here so early, Harry?"
-Cedric asking, scaring Harry into letting go of the string.
+Cedric asked, scaring Harry into letting go of the string.
 The letter tumbled down on the Headmaster's plate before the latter had even sat down, drawing everyone's attention.
-The transfiguration ended, and a stick fell on top of it with a clang as it landed on the plate, further increasing the silence that spread out through the hall.
+The Transfiguration ended, and a stick fell on top of it with a clang as it landed on the plate, further increasing the silence that spread out through the hall.

 Harry didn't quite know what to say about the odd way that everything had transpired, but having seen Dumbledore receive the information, he couldn't help but feel that he was finally free.